 Learning Outcomes

-• Effectively examine the changing nature of socio-economic and cultural experiences in Asia.
+• At the completion of the Asian Studies Major, students will be able to effectively examine the changing nature of socio-economic and cultural experiences in Asia.
+(Capstone: Disciplinary, Cultural, Community)

-• Analyze the role of Asia and its significance in the global community using methodologies from various academic disciplines.
+• At the completion of the Asian Studies Major, students will be able to analyze the role of Asia and its significance in the Global community using methodologies from various disciplines.
+(Developing: IE: Critical Thinking, Information Literacy, Disciplinary)

 Degree Requirements